saturneric/GpgFrontend-Manual/src/content/docs/guides/view-keypair-info.md

 single operation.
 Generally speaking, a length of 2048 bits is safe enough (this refers to the key generated using the RSA algorithm).

-#### Normal Usage
+#### Usage

-This refers to what the key pair can conceptually be used for, including the conceptual usage of the primary key and sub-key.
-When the primary key or subkey generation can be used to sign, but it has already expired or does not exist, the signature usage will still be displayed here.
+This shows what the key pair can be used for, as the union of the capabilities of the primary key and all subkeys.
+The possible capabilities are **Certificate**, **Encrypt**, **Sign**, and **Auth**.
+For example, if any available (sub)key can sign, the **Sign** capability is listed here.

+#### Owner Trust Level

+This shows how much you trust the owner of this key pair to correctly verify and sign other keys, as part of the web-of-trust model.
+This field is only shown when the active engine reports owner trust (GnuPG); engines that do not support owner trust hide it.

-#### Actual Usage
+#### Create Date

-This is the actual usage of the primary key and all subkeys, which is the union of their usage.
-If there is only one primary key in the key pair that can be used for signing, but this primary key does not exist, then the signature usage will not appear here, only in Normal Usage.
-In addition, when there is only one subkey that can be used for signing, if it has expired, the signature purpose will not be displayed here.
+This is the creation time of the primary key, shown in your local time.

 #### Expires on